 The best way to ensure your message reaches the largest possible audience is to make it easy for donors to share information with their networks.
-Create engaging, easy-to-share content in exciting formats (like videos) that promote engagement and sharing.
+Create engaging, easy-to-share content in exciting formats (like videos and gifs) that promote engagement and sharing.

 This best practice really encompasses the growing importance of technology in the nonprofit fundraising world.
 Today’s donors are attached to their smartphones and your nonprofit team must meet them where they spend the most time.

 This means ensuring all of your content renders well on mobile and making it possible for audiences to make donations easily and without roadblocks.
 With a dedicated online donation page or text-2-give solution donors can engage with your campaigns and make quick donations on-the-go.

 If there is one thing viral #GivingTuesday campaigns have in common, it’s a great #hashtag.

 Sit down with your team and get those creative juices flowing.
 Brainstorm exciting, descriptive slogans that give people a good idea of what your message is.

 A great hashtag helps attract new audience members and builds connections between like-minded donors.
 This is also a great opportunity to do research and to incorporate social or team fundraising, to amplify your Giving Tuesday campaign.

 For internal nonprofit teams and external donors alike, Giving Tuesday can get more than a little overwhelming with how much content is available.

 This is why a dedicated online Giving Tuesday solution is so critical.
 With an online donation form or page, your team can house details about your charitable organization, and specific guidelines on how to donate.